Seven things you shouldn’t do on your first visit to Universal Orlando Resort

 Don’t worry, there’s still a castle.
 There is not, however, a “Universal bus” from Disney resort hotels, and Magic Bands won’t work at Universal.
 Enjoy it as the separate theme park experience it is, and you’ll be fine.

 The Universal Express Pass is literally your ticket to shorter lines.
 They can get pricey, but they are worth the money, especially if your visit is on the shorter side or the parks are busy.
-There are two types of Express Passes you can purchase in addition to your park ticket: the Universal Express and the Universal Express Unlimited.
+There are now three types of Express Passes you can purchase in addition to your park ticket: the Universal Express and the Universal Express Unlimited, plus the new Universal Express Now.
 The Universal Express lets you skip the regular line one time per participating ride, and the Universal Express Unlimited offers unlimited skips.

 Note: Typically, the newest, most popular rides will not be included in the Express Pass.